mingukkang/GigaGAN/evaluation/README.md

 | CLIP score       |            -            |            -           |     - /0.33      |       - /0.32     |           -           |

 Please note that the results mentioned above were computed using the clean-FID library.
 The difference in FID scores (3.45 vs. 3.53) for ImageNet-Noise-to-256px images attributes to the evaluation library used.
-In order to make a fair comparison of GigaGAN with other state-of-the-art generative models like StyleGAN-XL, ADM-G, and RQ-Transformer, we adopted StudioGAN's evaluation protocol, which yielded a FID score of 3.45.
+In order to make a fair comparison of GigaGAN with other state-of-the-art generative models like StyleGAN-XL, ADM-G, and RQ-Transformer, we adopted StudioGAN's evaluation protocol for the Table A1 in our paper, which yielded a FID score of 3.45.

 The FID of ImageNet-Noise-to-256px reported in the paper was obtained using the following command.
 For further information, please refer to the [StudioGAN library](https://github.com/POSTECH-CVLab/PyTorch-StudioGAN).